Managing acute asthma in clinical settings

 - administering systemic corticosteroids within the first hour of treatment

-- repeatedly reassessing response to treatment and either continuing treatment or adding on treatments, until acute asthma has resolved, or patient is transferred to an intensive care unit or admitted to hospital
+- repeatedly reassessing response to treatment and either continuing treatment or adding on treatments, until acute asthma has resolved or patient has been transferred to an intensive care unit or admitted to hospital

-- observing the patient for at least 1 hour after dyspnoea/respiratory distress has resolved, providing post-acute care and arranging follow-up.
+- observing the patient for at least 3 hours after respiratory distress or increased work of breathing has resolved

 Figure.
 Managing acute asthma in adults Please view and print this figure separately: http://www.asthmahandbook.org.au/figure/show/65